forge-55/bunkeros/README.md

 At the SDDM login screen, click the session selector (usually in the top-right corner) and choose:

-- **BunkerOS (Standard)** - Lightweight Sway for maximum performance
+- **BunkerOS (Standard)** - SwayFX with effects disabled for maximum performance
-- **BunkerOS (Enhanced)** - SwayFX with visual effects
+- **BunkerOS (Enhanced)** - SwayFX with visual effects enabled

 Your choice is remembered until you change it.
-Both editions share the same configuration, keybindings, and workflow.
+Both editions use the same SwayFX compositor and share identical configuration, keybindings, and workflow.

 ## Project Structure